chiheb-neffati/chiheb-neffati/README.md

 * 🌍  I'm based in Tunisia
 * ✉️  You can contact me at [chihebneffati@gmail.com](mailto:chihebneffati@gmail.com)
-* 🧠  I'm learning about Artificial intelligence/ML for lightweight systems
+* 🧠  I'm currently learning more about IoT and Artificial intelligence/ML for lightweight systems

 ### Skills